Ocean Rain: Legacy

 Over the years since its release, the album has attracted more positive commentary and also sometimes more nuanced views.
 In a highly praising retrospective review on AllMusic, Jason Ankeny gave the album a 5-star rating.
 He described it as "dramatic and majestic", praising the "sweeping string arrangements and hauntingly evocative production."
-He felt that in comparison to the band's album Porcupine, the "conventional and simple structural parameters" of Ocean Rain made it Echo & the Bunnymen's "most beautiful and memorable effort" and he asserted that "The Killing Moon" was the band's "unrivalled pinnacle".
+He felt that in comparison to the band's previous studio album Porcupine, the "conventional and simple structural parameters" of Ocean Rain made it Echo & the Bunnymen's "most beautiful and memorable effort" and he asserted that "The Killing Moon" was the band's "unrivalled pinnacle".

 "The Killing Moon" is featured in the original theatrical version of the opening sequence of the 2001 cult film Donnie Darko.
 However, in the director's cut version of the film, the song is replaced by INXS's "Never Tear Us Apart", with "The Killing Moon" being placed later in the movie.

 When reissued in 2003, Andrew Harrison in Blender described the album as "a portrait of splendid derangement with spectacular orchestrations".
 Keith Cameron of Mojo said the album had "effervescent songs, sympathetically orchestrated".
 Pitchfork critic Joe Tangari found that on Ocean Rain, the band had "mellowed to a degree... but all it did was cause them to get weirder"; he described the album as "stuffed with queasy midtempo tracks and bizarre orchestration", yet also "by no means impenetrable", concluding that "a chilly, haunted ambience settles over the whole recording like a fine dust."